Leicester appeal against six-point penalty for breaching EFL financial rules

 The deduction dropped Leicester from 17th to 20th in the Championship and they now sit in 22nd, within the second tier’s relegation zone.

-The sanction was imposed for breaching the EFL’s profit and sustainability (P&S) rules for the 2023-24 season.
+The sanction was imposed for breaching the EFL’s profit and sustainability rules for the 2023-24 season.

 The Premier League said it was also appealing, but said its claim is limited to the commission’s decision not to impose a sanction on the club for their breach of league rules regarding the late submission of their annual accounts.